-The Levett School careers programme runs right through from KS2 to KS3 raising aspirations, goals and dreams of some of the most vulnerable pupils within the area.
+The Levett School careers programme runs right through from KS1 to KS3 raising aspirations, goals and dreams of some of the most vulnerable pupils within the area.
 The programme is tailored to meet the needs of all the pupils, providing opportunity to broaden pupils horizons about the world of work and opportunities beyond their very immediate environment.

-Starting the programme at KS2, provides the younger pupils a head start before entering the next phrase of their career path.
+Starting the programme at KS1, provides the younger children an understanding of all the different job prospects available to them.
+It also allows them to build and inherit a positive outlook on the world of work.
+It provides them with a head start before entering the next phrase of their career path.
 It also supports the building of the foundation blocks, reflecting on what they need to do to develop essential skills and knowledge ready for their individual career development.

-Before the launch of the careers employability skills builder, the pupils will complete a 'This is Doncaster' project running across 20 weeks.
+Children within KS2 and beyond will access a 'This is Doncaster' project running across 20 weeks before using the careers employability skills builder.
 This allows the pupils to explore the development of employees and businesses within their local areas alongside developing a greater understanding of the different sectors and their popularity.
 Throughout the project students will be given the opportunity to investigate average salaries for their area alongside researching employability rates and career opportunities.
 Children will look and how Doncaster has developed and the plans for future developments for their home town.